NoCheatPlus/Docs/Development/Design.md

 # Mostly decided

+## Fight checks

+### Criticals (Bukkit API)

+The existing check should reduce the damage (1.5), instead cancelling.
+Possibly configurable.

-## More sensible penalties for fight checks
+### More sensible generic penalties for fight checks

-Having penalty time cancel all attacks clearly is problematic with false positives.
+Having penalty time hard-cancel all attacks clearly is problematic with false positives.
 It's been a technique to make auto-fighting less effective, e.g. after turning very fast, but it interferes too much with legit players.

 More promising might be other approaches that don't necessarily prevent all fighting at once.
 * Maintain some kind of "probability to cancel".
 Increase probability with violations.